-National Highways has fully committed to compliance with the General Data Protection Regulations (GDPR).
+National Highways has fully committed to compliance with the UK General Data Protection Regulation (UK-GDPR).

 We collect and handle a variety of personal data so that we can deliver services to our customers and anyone using England’s motorways and major A roads.